NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/Vitalizing.md

 **Bulk** 0; **Size** med
 **Usage** etched-onto-a-weapon

 A _vitalizing_ weapon pulses with vital energy, dealing an extra 1d6 persistent vitality damage to undead.
-On a critical hit, the undead is also [[Conditions/Enfeebled|Enfeebled 1]] until the end of your next turn.
+On a critical hit, the undead is also [[Enfeebled|Enfeebled 1]] until the end of your next turn.

 *Source: Pathfinder GM Core*
 *ORC*